github/training-kit/paths/electron/starting-with-electron/02-electron-boilerplate.md

   nav: "electron-getting-starting"
 main-content: |

   To begin, we will set up a base electron app using a boilerplate called [electron-forge](https://electronforge.io/).

+  _Note: Electron Forge isn't the only way to get started with Electron!
+There are other resources, like [Electron Quick Start](https://github.com/electron/electron-quick-start)._

-To do that, we need to go through a few steps.
+  To get started, we need to go through a few steps.

   1. Find the terminal and create a directory for the project: `npm install -g electron-forge`
   1. Initialize a new project: `electron-forge init electron-app`